eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience/interest with ML acceleration ( compression, quantization, pruning etc.)
 	- Experience with metrics and evaluation for large systems
 	- SRE/Devops and passionate about applying software engineering best practices to ML
 + skill set:
+	- Strong C/C++ and Python programming skills;
+	- Experience with embedded systems and hardware;
+	- Working knowledge of Git.
+	- Familiarity with deploying machine learning on embedded devices using TensorFlow Lite or similar framework;
+	- Experience training models using machine learning frameworks like TensorFlow, PyTorch or MXNet;
+	- Experience optimizing code to run on GPU, DSP or neural processors;
+	- Experience with real-time operating systems like FreeRTOS or ThreadX;
+	- Experience with unit tests and Test Driven Development;
+	- An understanding of Continuous Integration systems.
+	- Software design and implementation;
+	- Collaboration in the team's agile planning processes;
+	- Code reviews and support for other development on going within the team;
+	- Collaboration with engineers from a range of disciplines to deliver production ready systems.
++ skill set:
 	- GrAI Matter Labs is looking for a talented Senior AI Processor Architect to help us shape the next generation of our GrAI Core Architecture and its pre- and post-processing peripherals (such as image processing, FFT, IFFT...).
 As a Senior Core Architect you will own the specifications of one or more components of our core architecture.
 You will analyse the performance of our processors for selected applications, and propose, quantify and specify architectural features and optimisations to improve the performance, cost and power consumption of our next generation GrAI Core.
 	- You are expected to play a key role in innovation, working with partners on benchmarking and optimizing architectural features to match the needs of the application and efficiently mapping and prototyping them on the company’s architecture, as well as adapting such concepts to work in production-grade systems.